Louisiana Autism Spectrum and Related Disabilities Project

 All modules are available online 24 hours a day, 7 days a week for your convenience.

 Upcoming Training and Events

 LASARD webinars are offered live online via Adobe Connect.
 These one hour sessions are free and open to anyone interested, but registration is limited to 200 participants.
-CEUs are provided to those who are online for the entire hour and complete a short quiz.
+CEUs are provided to those who are online for the entire hour.

 2:30 – 3:30